richgieg/ItemCatalog/README.md

 1. Open ```seed.py``` in your favorite editor

-2. Edit the "email" field of the dictionary literal in the global USERS list to reflect your Google+ / Gmail account, which will give your account administrative rights on the Music Shop site
+2. Edit the "email" field of the dictionary literal in the global USERS list to reflect your Google+ / Gmail account (replacing musicshop999), which will give your account administrative rights on the Music Shop site when you sign in

 **Connect to the VM via SSH, seed the database, then run the application:**
 ```